- For more information about our Gentamicin (Gentamycin) Sulfate Injections

 Use of gentamicin sulfate injection during pregnancy can be extremely harmful to the unborn baby.
 Consult your doctor or health care professional if you are pregnant or nursing mother before administering gentamicin sulfate.

 Refer to your doctor or pharmacist for guidelines on dosage.
-Do not exceed what they advise.
+Do not exceed recommended dosage.
 Dosage depends on the severity of the infection.
-For adults, dosage for serious infections is 3mg/kg IV or IM every 8 hours and life-threatening infections can be up to 5mg/kg/day.
+For adults, dosage for serious infections is 3mg/kg IV or IM every 8 hours and for life-threatening infections can be up to 5mg/kg/day.
 Usual pediatric dosage is 2 to 2.5 mg/kg IV or IM every 8 hours.

 Some drugs that interact with gentamicin sulfate injection include amikacin, tobramycin, cidofovir, ibuprofen, and other NSAIDs.

 There are possible interactions if you have kidney disease, myasthenia gravis, hearing problems, Parkinson’s disease, heart failure, or blood problems.